ukataria/Bitcamp2025/README.md

 ## Backend

-The backend of Smart Finance is built using Python and Flask, handling transaction analysis and AI integration.
+The backend of CapitalClarity is built using Python and Flask, handling transaction analysis and AI integration.

 **Requirements:** Python >= 3.10.